Post Author: Eugene Nagawiecki

 3. Limit Your Upsell Options

-In the same way, and for the same reason, you don’t want to offer dozens of products to your clients to begin with, you equally don’t want to inundate clients with dozens of upsell options.
+In the same way, and for the same reason, you don’t want to offer dozens of products to your clients.
+To begin with, you equally don’t want to inundate clients with dozens of upsell options.
 Too many upsell options will overwhelm and demotivate your client in the same way too many product options will.

 Professional Photo Product Upselling Setup